University of Virginia

 Dr. Heath co-authored sixteen award winning conference and journal papers including the 2010 and 2013 EURASIP Journal on Wireless Communications and Networking best paper awards, the 2012 Signal Processing Magazine best paper award, a 2013 Signal Processing Society best paper award, 2014 EURASIP Journal on Advances in Signal Processing best paper award, the 2014 Journal of Communications and Networks best paper award, the 2016 IEEE Communications Society Fred W. Ellersick Prize, and the 2016 IEEE Communications and Information Theory Societies Joint Paper Award.
 He received the 2017 EURASIP Technical Achievement award.
 He was a distinguished lecturer in the IEEE Signal Processing Society and is an ISI Highly Cited Researcher.
 He is also an elected member of the Board of Governors for the IEEE Signal Processing Society, a licensed Amateur Radio Operator, a Private Pilot, a registered Professional Engineer in Texas, and is a Fellow of the IEEE.

-8:30 am - 9:15 am :Keynote presentation of Professor Robert W. Heath Jr.: "Configuring MIMO Communication Links with Machine Learning"
+8:30 am - 9:15 am :Keynote presentation of Professor Robert W. Heath Jr.: "Configuring MIMO Communication Links with Machine Learning".
+Video recording of the presentation is available on youtube and on youku.

 9:15 am - 10:15 am : S1: Machine Learning for Network Security